robinantonyid/underArmour/README.md

 # underArmour
 How to Run this Project

 Once the Project is checked out or set up in the local .
 Execute the command below from root folder > this will run the application in dev mode .
-If need to do a deployment run with appending -jar
+If need to do a stand alone deployment run with appending -jar

 mvn spring-boot:run